scottincrypto/ape-harmony/README.md

 # Quick Start

-Ecosystem Plugin for Fantom support in Ape
+Ecosystem Plugin for Harmony support in Ape

 ## Dependencies